 - inadequate capture of lessons learned, poor performance and inability to defend decision making due to poor records management and/or accountability arrangements.

 3. In line with the objectives of the ANAO’s 2020–21 Annual Audit Work Program (AAWP), the ANAO’s strategy for auditing COVID-19 related measures is designed to: respond to the interests and priorities of the Parliament of Australia; and provide a balanced program of activity that is informed by risk, and that promotes accountability, transparency and improvements to public administration.
 The ANAO’s strategy will be flexible and evolve over time as the government announces new initiatives or adjusts existing policies to address the changing pandemic situation and its impact on citizens and the Australian economy.

 4. The ANAO’s multi-year strategy for performance audits will focus on the effective, efficient, economical and ethical delivery of the Australian Government’s response to the COVID-19 pandemic.
 This includes the economic stimulus and social support packages as well as the management of related risks, such as system and technology changes, fraud, information management, privacy, compliance and regulatory effectiveness.
 The strategy will be delivered in three key phases.

 Phase 1 audits

-5. Four COVID-19 specific audits are underway.
+5. Five COVID-19 specific audits are underway.
 The audits will examine how the audited entities: manage and respond to risks related to rapid development and implementation of COVID-19 measures and the impact on business as usual activities and controls; and communicate and implement revised risk tolerances across the business.